 Standardize and simplify

-The proven solution to this problem is Simplified Technical English (STE).
-Originally developed for the aerospace industry, STE is a controlled language that utilizes a limited vocabulary where each word has a single, clearly defined meaning.
+Originally developed for the aerospace industry, Simplified Technical English (STE) is a controlled language that utilizes a limited vocabulary where each word has a single, clearly defined meaning.
 By keeping word usage and linguistic construction simple and consistent, STE minimizes the potential for misunderstandings.

 Today, STE is seeing growing popularity outside of aviation.
 In the manufacturing sector in particular, businesses and technical communicators are increasingly seeing the advantages of employing a preexisting, standardized framework for their technical writing.
 Internal style guides and glossaries are not new concepts, but developing them from scratch and keeping them up-to-date can be immensely time-consuming.
 In contrast, STE is a premade and proven system, and organizations can easily adopt it with just minor customizations to suit their industry.